rm2thaddeus/video-timeline-analyzer/docs/ARCHITECTURE.md

 /*
 📌 Purpose – Defines the modular, reproducible system architecture for the Video Timeline Analyzer, with a focus on variable-granularity metadata alignment and backend-first development.
-🔄 Latest Changes – Clarified backend-only focus; emphasized modular, pipeline-oriented backend and automatic scene detection selection.
+🔄 Latest Changes – Clarified Windows-native, PyTorch-only backend; removed references to TensorFlow, PySceneDetect, and WSL2/Linux.
+Emphasized modular, pipeline-oriented backend and hardware-agnostic model loading for Windows.
-+ 🔄 2024-06: Added Windows development branch (de-novo-windows), Hugging Face weights integration, and reproducible download script for TransNetV2 PyTorch weights.
-Documented hardware-agnostic model loading.
 ⚙️ Key Logic – All pipeline outputs are parsed and aligned into a variable-granularity DataFrame, which is the canonical source for Qdrant ingestion and downstream analysis.
-Scene detection is modular: TransNet V2 if CUDA, else PySceneDetect.
+Scene detection is modular: TransNet V2 (PyTorch-only, hardware-agnostic, Windows-native).
 📂 Expected File Path – docs/ARCHITECTURE.md
-🧠 Reasoning – Ensures maintainability, extensibility, and reproducibility for scientific video analysis by making the DataFrame the central, queryable structure and prioritizing backend development.
+🧠 Reasoning – Ensures maintainability, extensibility, and reproducibility for scientific video analysis by making the DataFrame the central, queryable structure and prioritizing backend development for Windows.
 */

 # Video Timeline Analyzer: System Architecture